jimangel/unofficial-gateway-api-helm/README.md

 # unofficial-gateway-api-helm
 A helm chart for managing Gateway API (https://gateway-api.sigs.k8s.io/implementations/) on any provider.

+It does two things:
+- generates a Gateway object (for baremetal and GKE)
+- dynamically generates HTTPRoutes (while waiting on OSS chart adoption of Gateway API)

+By default it deploys a gateway (disable: `--set gateway.enabled=false`) and does NOT deploy any HTTPRoute(s).

+To deploy HTTP routes update and pass a `values.yaml` file.

 ## TODO:

 - more about "why" (CI automation, BYOgateway API)